 One goal of HIV research is to identify new drugs that have fewer side effects.
 The following side effects were observed in some of the studies of ABX464 listed above.

-In this study, there were no drug-related side effects among the participants receiving the 50-mg of ABX464.
-However, 8 of the participants receiving the 150-mg dose of ABX464 had a drug-related side effect, most often moderate abdominal pain and headache.
-Among those receiving the 150-mg dose of ABX464, 1 participant had severe fatigue related to ABX464 treatment, and another participant quit the study early because of ABX464-related moderate abdominal pain and mild epigastric pain.3, 6
+In this study, there were no drug-related side effects among the participants receiving the 50-mg doseof ABX464.
+However, 8 of the participants receiving the 150-mg of ABX464 had a drug-related side effect, most often moderate abdominal pain and headache.
+Among those receiving the 150-mg dose of ABX464, 1 participant had severe fatigue related to ABX464 treatment, and another participant quit the study early because of ABX464-related moderate abdominal pain and mild epigastric pain.3,6,10

 Because ABX464 is still being studied, information on possible side effects of the drug is not complete.
 As testing of ABX464 continues, additional information on possible side effects will be gathered.